 There were several gardeners who managed to grow the most interesting fruiting trees.
 Two gardens had olives in them and they looked beautiful with their grey foliage.
 The Gani's Garden had three apple trees, a fig, two peaches, a grapefruit, a grape vine, a Fuyu persimmon, blackberry, kumquat, and a loquat.
 All this plus vegetables, flowers and two 1500 gallon rainwater storage tanks in a small backyard, not much more than 20'X 40'.
 There was a small patch of lawn in the front but no grass in the back.
 The Stockton's had no grass, except ornamental and used hardscape for open spaces.

-in the backyard three peach trees, two pomegranites (edible kind), two plums, two figs four olives and eleven citrus bushes.
+The Bakatsa garden had a small patch of grass in front and a backyard crammed with a huge variety of plants and a large compost pile.
+The fruit trees were: a huge grapefruit tree in the front yard; in the backyard three peach trees, two pomegranites (edible kind), two plums, two figs four olives and eleven citrus bushes.
 This plus a multitude of vegetables and flowers.
 If there's one thing I noticed common to all the gardens it was how close the plants were to each other.
 I asked each gardener how they amended their soil and while they had amended they had not:1) brought in new soil to replace existing soil, 2) brought in substantial amounts of amendments.
 It seemed that rarely had the amendments been more than a half inch layer on top of existing soil.
 They all had compost heaps which they used constantly.

 Its going to take a while to absorb all this information and translate it to my own garden.
 But I feel much more confident about trying fruit trees in my yard.
-I think my main problem is going to be squirrels raiding the crops but presumably squirrels, even Rosedale squ
+I think my main problem is going to be squirrels raiding the crops but presumably squirrels, even Rosedale squirrels, aren't big fans of olives.

 Wednesday, April 16, 2008